 At Analox, for almost forty years we have been designing and manufacturing cutting edge carbon dioxide monitoring equipment that are all easy to use and setup – keeping your people safe with minimum fuss.

-You can view the full range of these products below, and as always – if you have any questions about monitoring COin your hospital or medical facility, please do just get in touch and we will be more than happy to answer any questions you may have.
+You can view the full range of these products below, and as always – if you have any questions about monitoring CO2 in your hospital or medical facility, please do just get in touch and we will be more than happy to answer any questions you may have.

 Oxygen Solutions